‘Congratulations, you’ve been voted “Best of the Bunch” in the Best Local Photographer category!

 I am also both thrilled and honored to have been added to the long list of amazing women who have been nominated for the AVCC Women of Excellence Awards 2020/2021 in the category of Home-based Business Excellence.

-And most recently I was delighted to have also been nominated for the 29th annual RBC Canadian Women Entrepreneur Awards for 2021
+This was soon followed by a nomination for the 29th annual RBC Canadian Women Entrepreneur Awards for 2021

 Who is Bridget Havercroft?